kdheepak/blog/content/34-neovim-quality-of-life-features.md

 ---
-title: Neovim quality of life features
+title: Three features in neovim you should know about
 category: blog
 date: 2020-06-27T09:42:32-06:00
 tags: neovim
 keywords: neovim, versus, vim, nightly, highlight, yank, text, live, substitution, built, in, lsp, language, server, protocol, client
-summary: Three features in neovim that can make you more productive
+summary: I want to share a few neovim features that can make you more productive
 ---

-I want to share three features in `neovim` quality of life improvements over `vim` that are built in to the editor.
+I want to share three features in `neovim` quality of life improvements that are built in to the editor.

 # Live Substition